highcharts/highcharts/docs/dashboards/data-handling.md

 DataTables can provide automatic modification of data during their lifetime with the help of modifiers.
 Each table can have only one modifier, but this modifier might call additional modifiers.
-If a DataModifierfor changes the DataTable, changes are available on a clone in the `DataTable.modified` property.
+If a DataModifier changes the DataTable, changes are available on a clone in the `DataTable.modified` property.